Shauryap28/multimodal-document-intelligence-system/README.md

 [`DESIGN.md`](DESIGN.md).

-- **Aggregation/counting over a whole document** is unreliable (RAG retrieves relevant passages, not the full document). *Left as a documented limitation;
-  proper fix is table-QA / text-to-SQL, out of scope.*
+- **Aggregation/counting over a whole document** is unreliable (RAG retrieves relevant passages, not the full document). *Measured in Phase 5 (aggregation answer correctness 0/2 with retrieval recall 100%); proper fix is table-QA / text-to-SQL, out of scope.*
 - **Handwriting / complex layout** route to Gemini Vision, not EasyOCR.
 - **No conversation memory** yet (Phase 7); **no citations** yet (Phase 6).
-- **No automated evaluation** yet (Phase 5).
 - **YouTube transcripts** can be blocked from cloud IPs (works locally; needs a residential proxy on cloud VMs).
 - **Vision will not assert the identity of a depicted person/character** - by design; it reads visible text instead.